 Causes of a pinched nerve

 A pinched nerve can seem to come out of nowhere – something as simple as lifting the groceries or overdoing your workout might lead to a little tweak as a result of soft tissue inflammation.
 While this is obviously something you want to avoid, a pinched nerve from a minor injury usually isn’t something to worry about.
 If you experience moderate discomfort from your injury, a combination of over-the-counter pain medication or anti-inflammatories, heat packs and taking it easy is usually all that is needed to overcome your symptoms.

 In the event that your pain doesn’t seem to subside, it’s a good idea to visit your physician.
 In addition to injury, there are a number of degenerative spine conditions that might be causing your nerve compression, including:

 - Osteoarthritis (facet disease)

-Even if spinal deterioration is the cause of your back or neck pain, there are a number of effective, nonsurgical treatments that may be able to provide you with the pain relief you require.
-In addition to the aforementioned treatments, you may consider physical therapy, deep tissue massage, hydrotherapy, epidural injections, and a variety of other options.
+Even if spinal deterioration is the cause of your neck or back pain, there are a number of effective, non-surgical treatments that may be able to provide you with the pain relief you require.
+In addition to the aforementioned treatments, you may consider physical therapy, deep tissue massage, hydrotherapy, epidural injections and a variety of other options.

-If after several weeks your pain continues or doesn’t sufficiently subside, your doctor might broach the topic of spine surgery.
-At Laser Spine Institute, we specialize in a minimally invasive, outpatient alternative to open spine surgery, known as endoscopic spine surgery.
-To learn how this revolutionary field might be able to provide you with the pain relief you require, contact Laser Spine Institute today.
+If, after several weeks, your pain continues or doesn’t sufficiently subside, your physician might broach the topic of spine surgery.
+At Laser Spine Institute, we specialize in a minimally invasive, outpatient alternative to open spine surgery.
+To learn how our procedures might be able to provide you with the pain relief you need, contact Laser Spine Institute today.